 Thank you for your interest in becoming a Killeen Police Officer.
 We encourage all qualified persons to apply to become a Killeen Police Officer.
 As a Killeen Police Officer, you will be working in a very diverse and growing city, and you will have many opportunities to develop an exciting and rewarding law enforcement career.
 The Killeen Police Department (KPD) has its own Police Academy, and it is not open to the general public to enroll in.

-In order to attend the Killeen Police Academy, interested and qualified persons must complete and initial online application (PDF) and want to become a Killeen Police Officer.
+In order to attend the Killeen Police Academy, interested and qualified persons must apply online at City of Killeen Jobs to become a Killeen Police Officer.
 Applications must be completed online and are available only during hiring cycles.

 View current job openings or to sign up for job opening notifications.

 Equal Employment Opportunity